William-Letshu/audio_restoration_2/readme.md

 This is a JavaFX application that handles audio processing tasks.

+## User Interface

+The user interface of the application is designed using JavaFX and it provides a straightforward and user-friendly way to interact with the application.
+The design includes buttons for file selection, performing audio analysis and enhancement, and radio buttons for selecting specific audio processing options.
+Visualizations of the audio data (both pre and post-processing) are displayed for the user's convenience.

 # Installation Instructions

 This project requires Maven, Java, and Python with certain packages.
 Here's how you can set up everything: